Logan007/pucr/doc/Implicit Huffman Trees.md

              return (input);
          }

-`gt` and `min` denote implementations of _greater than_ as well as _minimum_ which rely on sign-extension tricks using arithmetic right shift [TO DO: link to those tricks].
-Also, leftwise bit rotation `rotl` is used [TO DO: add missing link].
-Here, it pays off having re-applied this scheme to the leftmost branch only as we just need to count the leading zeros using the corresponding intrinsic.
+`gt` and `min` denote implementations of _greater than_ as well as _minimum_ which rely on [sign-extension tricks](https://hbfs.wordpress.com/2008/08/05/branchless-equivalents-of-simple-functions/) using arithmetic right shift.
+Also, leftwise bit rotation [`rotl`](https://fgiesen.wordpress.com/2018/02/19/reading-bits-in-far-too-many-ways-part-1/) is used to the the _value of interest_ in the LSBs.

+It pays off having re-applied this scheme to the leftmost branch only as we just need to count the leading zeros using the corresponding intrinsic and thus finally allowing a branchless design.